Dreycey/Phage-EnrichSeq/README.md

 ```

 ### Downloading Databases.
-To ensure each module runs correctly, the following installation script needs to be ran.
+To ensure each module runs correctly, the following installation script needs to be ran. **THIS TAKE A WHILE, BE PREPARED TO WAIT AN HOUR FOR DOWNLOADING**

 * From the outermost EnrichSeq directory, run the following:
 ```